darchr/nugget-protocol-lsms/README.md

-#Nugget Protocol of lsms
+# Nugget Protocol of lsms

-It uses the custom `llvm-ir-cmake-utils` to produce LLVM IR that is necessary for the Nugget methodology while continue using the original cmake process.
+This version of `lsms` uses a custom `llvm-ir-cmake-utils` to produce LLVM IR that is necessary for the Nugget methodology while continue using the original cmake process.

 The way to compile:
 ```